Here are some helpful details on meal plans, dining points, dietary needs and how to take food to go.

-How do dining dollars work?
+How do dining points work?

-How do I buy more dining dollars?
+How do I buy more dining points?

 How many meal plan choices are there?

-Are reduced meal plans available?
+Are other reduced meal plans available?

 What is the commuter meal plan?